Updated July 3

 I will note that my reservations center, not on the interviews themselves, which are generally really good, but rather on the Plus part of his book, the back story.
 Mr. Jackson countered each one of my objections regarding this section.
 We fought a good fight.
 I am not certain who won, but I rather think he did. smile

-As I have noted in the Forum, I am not interested in censoring or otherwise obstructing the flow of information.
+As I have noted previously, I am not interested in censoring or otherwise obstructing the flow of information.
 I am a librarian, after all!
 I have had my opportunity here to express my concerns, however obliquely.
 I do not want to influence anyone particularly.
 You need to make your own judgment, as a reader, and arrive at your own conclusions.